-Seeing your dog in pain is a nightmare for pet parents everywhere.
+Seeing your dog in discomfort is a nightmare for pet parents everywhere.
 Fortunately, when it comes to bladder problems, the signs and symptoms can be a bit more obvious than with other canine ailments.
 In this article, we are going to cover everything you need to know about dog bladder problems.

 Table of Contents:

 - How to Prevent Dog Bladder Problems

 Before we can dive into the various types of dog bladder ailments, let's pinpoint what symptoms to look out for.
 Naturally, the occurrence of the following signs and symptoms vary depending on the type of bladder issue.
 However, it is important to lay out all of the possibilities, so you know what to keep an eye out for.
 Signs of bladder distress in dogs may be: